jinja2cpp/Jinja2Cpp/README.md

 };
 ```

-And you want to automatically produce string to enum and enum to string convertor.
+And you want to automatically produce string-to-enum and enum-to-string convertor.
 Like this:

 ```c++
 inline const char* AnimalsToString(Animals e)